 The appearance of trilobites in the fossil record is recorded in the sedimentary layers of the Cambrian period some five hundred and forty million years ago, that is quite a thought, especially if your not used to palaeontological timescales, so to put this into perspective the age of the earth at the time of the trilobites was around ten times that.
 Trilobites became the most complex form of life in that period and an apex predator.

-Trilobites are arthropods the group of invertebrates with an exoskeleton, mainly made of the substance chitin.
 These hard segmented bodies and jointed appendages that also include modern insects and crustaceans. through the next two hundred and fifty million years post the emergence of the trilobites in the Cambrian, became a reign of supremacy on the ocean floor and above it.
-Some types may even have evolved into pelagic free swimming varieties accounting for the trilobites global range and diversity.
+Some types may even have evolved into pelagic free-swimming varieties accounting for the trilobites global range and diversity.

 The range of Moroccan trilobites at the fossil store is intriguing as we update new varieties continually from expeditions into continental Africa our preferred area of collecting.
-This area boasts some of the best preserved and diverse fossil trilobites of the world today, industrious diggers whom are permanently searching for new fossil beds containing the fossil invertebrates occasionally find new types hidden in the limestone hamada, mountains and rocks which outcrop in the vast saharan ténéré.
+This area boasts some of the best-preserved and diverse fossil trilobites of the world today, industrious diggers who are permanently searching for new fossil beds containing the fossil invertebrates occasionally find new types hidden in the limestone hamada, mountains and rocks which outcrop in the vast Saharan ténéré.

 The anatomy of the trilobites is a greater part of the fun of studying the group, identifying new types is the ultimate goal of the fossil diggers of this region.
 Here we describe a brief explanation of that anatomical terminology.

-The trilobites are no exception to these rules and hopefully you will find this helpful in our descriptions of trilobites within our web pages.
+The trilobites are no exception to these rules and hopefully, you will find this helpful in our descriptions of trilobites within our web pages.
 Quite often trilobites are the subject of an error anatomically speaking.
-From latin the name trilobite is broken down thus, tri - meaning three and - lobite from the Greek lobos, translates to lobe, so we get our three main constituent parts of the arthropod, the longitudunal lobes which name it and is the name of this specie of prehistoric arthropod.
-The hard carapace body of the trilobite being and exoskeleton, this exoskeleton is scientifically termed the carapace, the carapace is the hard exterior, the exoskeleton is made up of silica rich minerals calcium carbonate and calcite, these minerals are woven into a lattice framework of chitin, chitin is the substance of the exoskeletons of lobsters, crabs, insects etc. This hard exoskeleton protected the soft body parts of the trilobite.
+From Latin the name trilobite is broken down thus, tri - meaning three and - lobite from the Greek lobos, translates to lobe, so we get our three main constituent parts of the arthropod, the longitudinal lobes which name it and is the name of this species of prehistoric arthropod.
+The hard carapace body of the trilobite being an exoskeleton, this exoskeleton is scientifically termed the carapace, the carapace is the hard exterior, the exoskeleton is made up of silica-rich minerals calcium carbonate and calcite, these minerals are woven into a lattice framework of chitin, chitin is the substance of the exoskeletons of lobsters, crabs, insects etc. This hard exoskeleton protected the soft body parts of the trilobite.

-Here at The Fossil Store we have the knowledge to supply the best fossil trilobites.
-We go into the field collecting specimen trilobites, expeditions into North Africa (read our other blog posts), to locate trilobite fossil sites, dig for trilobites and work along side the fossil diggers, discuss latest trilobite finds, trade with merchants and generally mess about with fossil trilobite bugs, which is our business and also our passion, we have established many fruitful associations with our Moroccan colleagues whom not only find trilobites, also work in the preparation laboratories.
+We go into the field collecting specimen trilobites, expeditions into North Africa (read our other blog posts), to locate trilobite fossil sites, dig for trilobites and work alongside the fossil diggers, discuss the latest trilobite finds, trade with merchants and generally mess about with fossil trilobite bugs, which is our business and also our passion, we have established many fruitful associations with our Moroccan colleagues whom not only find trilobites, also work in the preparation laboratories.